-14.4 Y-RATE
+14.4.
+Y-Rate

-In the event a supervisor is involuntarily demoted to a lower classification, without fault or inability on the part of the supervisor, the County agrees to give full consideration to adopting a Y-rate to apply to the supervisor so affected.
+In the event an employee is involuntarily demoted to a lower classification, without fault or inability on the part of the employee, the County agrees to give full consideration to adopting a Y-rate to apply to the employee so affected.